pingleware/bestbooks-cobol/README.md

 # Bestbooks for COBOL

+### Reading the Ledger

 The first example is reading from a LEDGER file and display the contents of the LEDGER.
 To build the executable,

 ```
 2023-01-0100001Cash           0100000000  Initial deposit